AlfredoVidinhas/SlideOverCard/README.md

 > _From left to right: SlideOverCard being used in [Clear Spaces](https://apps.apple.com/us/app/clear-spaces/id1532666619), a QR code scanner prompt (made with [CodeScanner](https://github.com/twostraws/CodeScanner)) and a sample demo app_

 ## Installation
 This repository is a Swift package, so just include it in your Xcode project and target under **File > Add package dependencies**.
 Then, `import SlideOverCard` to the Swift files where you'll be using it.

-> [!NOTE]
-> If your app runs on iOS 13, you might find a problem with keyboard responsiveness in your layout.
-That's caused by a SwiftUI limitation, unfortunately, since the [`ignoresSafeArea`](https://developer.apple.com/documentation/swiftui/text/ignoressafearea(_:edges:)) modifier was only introduced for the SwiftUI framework in the iOS 14 update.
->

 ## Usage
 Adding a card to your app is insanely easy.
 Just add a `.slideOverCard()` modifier anywhere in your view hierarchy, similarly to a `.sheet()`: